Acclaimed Cellist Yo-Yo Ma Performs At US-Mexico Border Crossing, ‘I’ve Lived My Life At The Borders’

 “I’ve lived my life at the borders.
 Between cultures.
 Between disciplines.
 Between musics.
 Between generations,” he said.
 “In culture, we build bridges, not walls.
 A country is not a hotel and it’s not full.”

 Ma’s performance was part of an orchestrated Day of Action, a joint event involving Laredo, Texas and Nuevo Laredo, Mexico.
 The goal was to embrace and celebrate the common culture between the border cities.
-Obviously the message was set against the backdrop of the larger national discourse on the border, particularly as it has been characterized by President Donald Trump, who maintains his singular intention to build a wall along the southern border of the United States.
+Obviously, the message was set against the backdrop of the larger national discourse on the border, particularly as it has been characterized by President Donald Trump, who maintains his singular intention to build a wall along the southern border of the United States.

 Following the concert, Laredo Mayor Pete Saenz presented Ma with a key to the city.